-The Ohio Department of Education's Foster Care Education Program webpage contains up-to-date information and can be accessed at education.ohio.gov/Topics/School-Improvement/Foster-Care.
+The Ohio Department of Education and Workforce's Foster Care Education Program webpage contains up-to-date information and can be accessed at Students in Foster Care.

-The Ohio Department of Job and Family Services webpage contains up-to-date information and can be accessed at http://jfs.ohio.gov/ocf/educational-stability.stm.
+The Ohio Department of Children and Youth's webpage contains up-to-date information and can be accessed at Ohio Department of Children and Youth Every Student Succeeds Act (ESSA).